 A post engineered for optimal engagement can’t just be published whenever is most convenient for you—you need to meet your audience where they are and work within their expectations.
 Here are a few social media timing strategies to keep in mind to improve engagement:

 - Post during slow hours.
 Do research into when the least amount of posting is occurring, and post your content then to avoid some of the noise and competition.

 - Post frequently.
-To build an actively engaged audience, you must post constantly.
-Each platform has its own suggested frequencies, but at bare minimum, post at least once per week.
+To build an actively engaged audience, you must post constantly and consistently.
+A good rule of thumb is to post 3 to 5 times per week, but at bare minimum, post at least once per week.

 - Post consistently.
 Maintain your set posting schedule as much as you can.
 If you usually post daily but disappear for a week, your audience will forget you quickly.

 - Post when your audience is active.
 This is one area your competitor analysis comes in handy—when do you see a similar audience engaging with competitors’ content?